Find Trade Colleges

 Read full report on Allied Health & Medical Assisting Services at Marshalltown Community College

-With a ranking of #8, North Iowa Area Community College did quite well on this year’s best schools for allied health & medical assisting services students working on their undergraduate certificate.
+North Iowa Area Community College landed the #8 spot in the 2023 rankings for the best undergraduate certificate allied health & medical assisting services programs.
 North Iowa Area Community College is a small public school located in the remote town of Mason City.

 On average, medical assisting graduates from North Iowa Area Community College take out $9,904 in student loans while working on their Undergraduate Certificate.

-Read full report on Allied Health & Medical Assisting Services at North Iowa Area Community College
+Read full report on Allied Health & Medical Assisting Services at Northwest Iowa Community College

-Western Iowa Tech Community College did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a undergraduate certificate.
-It came in at #10 on the list.
-Western Iowa Tech Community College is a medium-sized public school located in the city of Sioux City.
+Western Iowa Tech Community College landed the #10 spot in the 2023 rankings for the best undergraduate certificate allied health & medical assisting services programs.
+Western Iowa Tech Community College is a medium-sized public school located in the small city of Sioux City.

 While working on their Undergraduate Certificate, medical assisting majors at Western Iowa Tech Community College accumulate an average of around $12,523 in student debt.